netanel152/dockerized-app-deployment/README.md

       sudo ufw enable
       sudo ufw status
    ```

--Check SSH Configuration
-   -Ensure the following lines are correctly set (or not commented out):
-      *Port 22
-      *ListenAddress 0.0.0.0

 1.  **Connect to the VM via SSH**
    -to get the info about the ip address: